cixuuz/starbucks-capstone-challenge/capstone_proposal.md

         * Transcript: make an offer completion column or dataset based on customer's behaviors(events).
     2. Data Transformation: Join these tables into a data set.
 The first column is whether the offer is completed, and the rest are features from profile and portfolio.
 2. Feature Engineering
-    1. Exploratory analyze features to choose a small number of uncorrelated features.
-    2. If features are too many, I may consider to reduce dimensionality by performing a PCA.
+    1. Determine features by exploratory analyze features to choose a small number of uncorrelated features.
+If features are too many, I may consider reducing dimensionality by performing a PCA.
-    3. Prepare final datasets: split dataset into train, valuation and test datasets.
+    2. Prepare final datasets: split dataset into train, valuation and test datasets.
 3. Train XGBoost Model on SageMaker
 4. Train Deep Learning Model on SageMaker
 5. Hyperparameter Tuning Deep Learning Model on SageMaker